 There could be cases where you have a higher time frame for your child.

 For example: If your child is 2 years old, and would fly off for pursuing his or her education after 20 years, the amount that you should be saving to fund his/her education effortlessly would be as shown in the table.

 Hence as a parent, you would have to save Rs 7000/month to fund your child’s education.
-The easy way to do this is by downloading the EduFund app and getting started on your investment journey to fulfil your child’s dreams.
+The easy way to do this is by downloading the EduFund app and getting started on your investment journey to fulfill your child’s dreams.